devnull-cz/c-prog-lang/modules/arrays-and-functions.md

 array (by value) would be too expensive.

 - Watch for array sizes if used within functions.
-- Arrays as local variable may significantly increase the stack size (and a stack size is limited in threaded environments).
+- Arrays as a local variable may significantly increase the stack size (and a stack size is limited in threaded environments).

 #source func-large-array.c